-Two RCTs reported on QoL using the 12-Item Short Form Survey (SF-12) and found no statistically significant differences between groups at followup over 6 to 18 months (Figure 4); one RCT also found no difference among a subgroup of women reporting IPV at enrollment (Appendix F Table 1).
-One RCT also measured QoL using the World Health Organization Quality of Life-BREF (WHOQOL-BREF) scale; scores were slightly lower in the screened group than in control groups (by 1 to 2 points) at 6, 12, or 18 months, but differences were not statistically significant.
+Two RCTs reported on QoL using the 12-Item Short Form Survey (SF-12) and found no statistically significant differences between groups at followup over 6 to 18 months (Figure 4);^{59, 61} one RCT also found no difference among a subgroup of women reporting IPV at enrollment (Appendix F Table 1).
+One RCT also measured QoL using the World Health Organization Quality of Life (WHOQOL)-BREF Instrument; scores were slightly lower in the screened group than in control groups (by 1 to 2 points) at 6, 12, or 18 months, but differences were not statistically significant.61 depression (Figure 4), scores on the Center for Epidemiologic Studies Depression Scale favored the screening group, but results were imprecise and differences in scores were small across all time points (18-month mean difference between groups: -1.97; 95% CI, -4.33 to 0.39).61 For PTSD, which was measured using the four-item Startle, Physiological Arousal, Anger, and Numbness screening tool, there was not a statistically significant difference between screened and nonscreened groups at any time point (Appendix F Table 1).